zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

 Follow the instructions for [Connecting to a Linux Instance ](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) to enter your private key for the Oracle GoldenGate Marketplace Compute instance.

-## Task 1: Download the Source ATP Client Credentials
+## Task 1: Download the Source ATP client credentials

 1. Navigate back to the Source ATP Autonomous Database Details page, and then click **DB Connection**.